eymay/Embedded-Image-Processing/README.md

 stream of data transmission via socket was tricky so I implemented an always connect first then send approach.
 If an error would rise, error handler will disconnect and reconnect back to revive the socket.
-This caused many disconnections at our server side almost at every data transmission.
+This caused many disconnections at the server side almost at every data transmission.

 ## Viewing Image Bytes on PC